-DARK GEESE: The daily bag limit for Canada geese, white-fronted geese, brant and any other geese that are not light geese is 5 and may include no more than 2 Canada geese through October 31 and no more than 3 Canada geese from November 1 through the end of the season.
+DARK GEESE: The daily bag limit for Canada geese, white-fronted geese, brant and any other geese that are not light geese is 5 and may include no more than 2 Canada geese during the first segment of the statewide season and no more than 3 Canada geese beginning with second segment of the statewide season until the end of the season.

 LIGHT GEESE: The daily bag limit for white and blue-phase snow geese and Ross' geese is 20.